carlow78/fruit-memory/README.md

 ## Future Features

-* Flip card functioning
+* Flip card functioning.
-* A leaderboard for quickest time and least moves made
+* A leaderboard for quickest time and least moves made.
-* Audio for different languages when cards a flipped to add language learning element to game.
-I.e when the apple card is flipped the spanish for apple (manzana) is played
+* Audio for a different language ie Spanish  when each card is turned to add a language learning element to game.
+I.e when the apple card is turned the spanish for apple (manzana) is played.
-* Ability to disable audio for above
+* Ability to disable audio for above.
-* Text description of cards for a different language ie - manzana underneath apple.jpg This element would work on larger screens
+* Text description of cards for a different language ie - manzana underneath apple.jpg.
+  This element would work better on larger screens and could be disabled on mobile but it could still have the audio option.

 [Back to top](<#contents>)